-The University of Cambridge is an exempt charity subject to regulation by the Higher Education Funding Council for England (HEFCE) under the Charities Act 2006.
+The University of Cambridge is an exempt charity subject to regulation by the Office for Students (OfS) under the Charities Act 2011.

 The University is a common law corporation, being a corporation by prescription consisting of a Chancellor, Masters, and Scholars who from time out of mind have had the government of their members and enjoyed the privileges of such a corporation.
 By Act of Parliament 13 Elizabeth Cap.
 29 passed in the year 1571 the incorporation of the University and all privileges then held under charter or by prescription were duly confirmed.

-The correspondence address is: University of Cambridge, The Old Schools, Trinity Lane, Cambridge CB2 1TS.
+The correspondence address is: University of Cambridge, The Old Schools, Trinity Lane, Cambridge CB2 1TN.

 The University's main constitutional documents are its Statutes and Ordinances.

 You can view our Reports and Financial Statements for the year ended 31 July 2022 (PDF) and previous years.

 For information about the members of the University's Council, visit our Council membership page.